-Fault Action Effect Check/cause The alternator starts up and its voltage is still correct when the battery is removed. - Lack of residual magnetism No voltage at no load on start-up Connect a new battery of 4 to 12 volts to terminals E- and E+ respecting the polarity The alternator starts up but its voltage does not reach the rated value when the battery is removed.
-Check the connection of the voltage reference to the A.V.R.
-Faulty diodes Induced short circuit for 2 to 3 seconds The alternator starts up but its voltage disappears when the battery is removed - Faulty A.V.R Exciter field short-circuited - Short-circuit in the main field.
+Fault Action Effect Check/cause The alternator starts up and its voltage is still correct when the battery is removed. - Lack of residual magnetism No voltage at no load on start-up The alternator starts up but its voltage does not reach the rated value when the battery is removed. - Check the connection of the voltage reference to the A.V.R. - Faulty diodes - Induced short circuit for 2 to 3 seconds The alternator starts up but its voltage disappears when the battery is removed - Faulty A.V.R Exciter field short-circuited - Short-circuit in the main field.
 Check the resistance Voltage too low Check the drive speed Correct speed Check the A.V.R. connections (A.V.R. may be faulty) - Field windings short-circuited - Rotating diodes burnt out - Main field winding short-circuited - Check the resistance Speed too low Increase the drive speed (Do not touch the A.V.R. pot (P1) before returning to the correct speed.)
 Voltage too high Adjust A.V.R. potentiometer Adjustment ineffective - Faulty A.V.R. - 1 faulty diode Voltage oscillations Adjust A.V.R. stability potentiometer - Check the speed: possibility of cyclic irregularity - Loose terminals - Faulty A.V.R Speed too low on load (or U/F gradient set too high) Voltage Run at no load and - Check the speed (or U/F gradient set too high) correct at no load and too low when on load () check the voltage between E+ and E- on the A.V.R.
 Faulty rotating diodes Short-circuit in the main field.
 Check the resistance Faulty induced excitaion () Warning: For single-phase operation, check that the sensing wires coming from the A.V.R. are correctly connected to the operating terminals (see the alternator manual).
 Voltage disappears during operation Check the A.V.R., the surge suppressor, the rotating diodes and replace any defective components The voltage does not return to the rated value - Exciter winding open circuit - Faulty induced excitation - Faulty A.V.R Main field open circuit or short-circuited